 Gemini

-When an assistant recommends a SaaS marketing tool, it is echoing these five source types.
-The percentages below come from published 2026 citation research.
+When an assistant recommends a SaaS marketing tool, it is synthesizing evidence from these five source types.
+Their relative weight changes by engine, query, and retrieval mode.

 Roundup listicles (best SaaS marketing tools articles)